pounard/goat/README.md

  *  CRUD is too much of a standard now, but there are so many cases where you don't need it.

-# Status

-As of now, the following API are available (but highly subject to change):

- *  connection and session API, allows you to handle dual-connection mode with one readonly connection and a write connection;

- *  converter map, allowing native SQL to native PHP type conversion in both ways;

- *  complete transaction handling, with isolation level, savepoint and constraint deferring support;

- *  raw SQL quering, prepared statements management;

- *  query builder API.

 # Documentation